 Corporate Staffing Services Ltd is a leading HR consultancy firm in Kenya accredited by the Ministry of Labour and a member of the Institute of Human Resource Management (IHRM).
 With ten years of concrete experience in the field, we pride ourselves in providing complete recruitment solutions, training, sourcing and supplying quality staff as well as human resource consultancy services.

-Corporate staffing also conducts quarterly research on trends and issues surrounding the HR, labour, recruitment and training sectors.N.B: Would you like us to consider you for a job opening?
-Boost your job search.
-Upload Your CV Here.
-It's FREE
+Corporate staffing also conducts quarterly research on trends and issues surrounding the HR, labour, recruitment and training sectors.N.B: DONT Miss Out On Your Next JOB.
+Register Your CV With US.
+Click Here To Upload Your CV..
+It's FREE.